Marco692/ImgCap-MultilabelClassification/README.md

 （3）a short caption that summarizes the image.

-Your goal is to implement an image classifier that predicts the labels of image data sample.
-You may optionally include the caption in the input of your classifier
+My goal is to implement an image classifier that predicts the labels of image data sample.

+The specification is in Assignment2.pdf

+The implementation deatils are included in the Code.ipynb/ Code_Another_Version file

+Report is also uploaded for your reference.

 More details:https://www.kaggle.com/competitions/multi-label-classification-competition-22